-- Enabling/disabling the port - Selecting the operating mode
+- ► Enabling/disabling the port

+- ► Selecting the operating mode

+- Gigabit Ethernet mode for ports

 7.1 Enabling/disabling the port

 In the default setting, every port is enabled.
 For a higher level of access security, disable unconnected ports.
 To do this, perform the following steps: